 6) Be willing to help any new international student who requires assistance, even if he/she is not assigned to you.

 7) Serve as an International Assistant to new international students arriving in January.

-8) Help organize and attend several International Assistant/ Student educational and social activities throughout the year.
+8) Help organize and attend several International Assistant/ Student educational and social activities throughout the semester.

 The application process is electronic.
 It is important that you follow the steps outlined below in sequence to complete the application.
-The submission deadline has been extended to March 22, 2021.
-You will be notified if you will move on to the next round by March 29, 2021 and if yes, will then be required to participate in a brief interview.
+The submission deadline is March 14, 2022.
+You will be notified if you will move on to the next round by March 21, 2022 and if yes, will then be required to participate in a brief interview.

 - You must be an undergraduate student.